horacioh/horacioh.com/www/content/notes/egghead/courses/composing-callbacks-and-functions-in-javascript.md

 ## 22. Define a Function to Set Common Behaviors in Operators

 - again, the magic of functions wrapping other functions!

+## 28.

+- TODO: ASK QUESTION ABOUT APPLYOPERATOR!!!

+## 29. Create a Win Condition with a mapDone Operator

+- show how we can add additional logic yo our previous play functions, by wrapping it and capturing all the cancel values to cancel when a condition is met (by filtering the results)

+## 30. Repeat a Broadcaster that Is Done

+-